Ani Kokobobo is an Assistant Professor of Slavic Languages and Literatures at the University of Kansas.

 This series is curated by Ani Kokobobo and Anne Lounsbery.

 President Trump’s recent travel ban has brought the figure of the immigrant into the forefront of public discourse.
 Weeks ago, thousands of people were stranded at airports across America, and more recently, Immigration and Customs Enforcement (ICE) agents have engaged in more raids and deportations.
-As the travel ban was first going into effect, I felt grateful for the opportunity to help in some small way through the fundraising initiative for the International Rescue Committee organized by our colleague, Jennifer Wilson.
+As the travel ban was first going into effect, I felt grateful for the opportunity to help in some small way through the fundraising initiative for the International Rescue Committee organized by the Association for Diversity in Slavic, East European, and Eurasian Studies or ADSEEES.
 Not only did Slavists meet the fundraising goals (and you can STILL donate if you click above), but it was heartening to read the brief messages many colleagues wrote with their donations.
 Alongside broader and more divisive national narratives about immigrants and immigration, the sentences honoring the field’s and individual scholar’s immigrant roots stood as a touching counter-narrative.

 As travel bans and raids on immigrant communities make being an immigrant more difficult than it needs to be, it seems like a good time to take pride in the diverse immigrant roots of our field by gathering immigrant stories.
 In part because of our study of Russia, Eurasia, and Eastern Europe, the Slavic field has been deeply dependent on the contributions of immigrants from its very beginning.
 This tradition continues with countless first generation immigrants currently working in the field.
 Those who are not first generation immigrants, usually have parents who were immigrants from either our area of study or elsewhere.
 Going even further back, there are others whose grandparents were immigrants.
 There are also colleagues who work in communities that serve immigrant populations and tend to work with immigrants.
 Others still, have adopted children from outside the United States.
 And even newer generations of immigrants are regularly entering our classrooms as both undergraduate majors and graduate students.